hasancatalgol/level_based_persona_streamlit/README.md

 - Modified the previous [Jupyter Notebook](https://jupyter.org/) file back in [PyCharm](https://www.jetbrains.com/pycharm/)
 - Installed libraries in an [Anaconda](https://www.anaconda.com/) environment which created just for this project
 - Used Streamlit elements for frontend
-- Took a lot of smoking breaks
+- Voila!

 ---